aws-samples/cfn101-workshop/workshop/content/intermediate/templates/conditions/_index.md

 * Wait until the stack creation is complete.
 Refresh the view in the console until you see your stack to be in the `UPDATE_COMPLETE` status.

-Browse to the `Outputs` section of the stack, and validate `VolumeID` appears as an output:
+Navigate to the `Outputs` section of your stack, and validate the `VolumeId` output is present.
 ![condition-prod-update](conditions/condition-prod-update.png)

 {{% /expand %}}